South Korea seeks bigger role in global arms bazaar

-Park's efforts are part of a broader push to turn the South Korean defense industry into an export powerhouse.
+Park's efforts are part of a broader push to turn the South Korean defence industry into an export powerhouse.

 The industry, developed mostly with American technology during a decades-long standoff with North Korea, is hoping to sustain that growth by selling beyond its main export markets in Southeast Asia into Latin America, Europe and the United States.